-Dry Cargo Chartering.
-Thoroughly understand the relative positions of charterer and shipowner also the relationship between these principals and the broker(s) involved.
+Dry Cargo Chartering Thoroughly understand the relative positions of charterer and shipowner as well as the relationship between these principals and the broker(s) involved.

-Understand how each principal may have its own broker, how these may be "exclusive" appointments or "competitive".
+Understand how each principal may have its own broker, how these may be 'exclusive' appointments or 'competitive'.
 The position of intermediate brokers.

-Understand the way in which the international chartering market operates, the various prime centres including London, New York, Hong Kong ,Tokyo.
+Understand the way in which the international chartering market operates, the various prime centres including London, New York, Hong Kong, Tokyo.
 Be aware of the continued dominance of the London market and the altered role of the Baltic Exchange in recent years.

-Understand the way in which negotiation by the brokers - duly authorised by their respective principals - conduct negotiations leading to a "fixture"
+Understand the way in which brokers - duly authorised by their respective principals - conduct negotiations leading to a 'fixture'.